 WordPress is a veritable Swiss army knife for modern web designers.
 If there’s anything you want to do on a site, you can usually find a plugin or set of plugins to accomplish it with WordPress.
 This diversity and flexibility has a cost, however, when it comes to the long term security, speed and stability of your WordPress site.
 Fortunately by following a few simple guidelines you can tap into all this flexibility while maintaining these important characteristics.
 We’ve also taken the liberty of prioritizing these guidelines to help you tackle them in order of importance.

-Whether you are running an online store with WooCommerce, running a highly popular news site, or even just casually blogging, security needs to be at the very top of your list of considerations.
+Whether you are running an online store with WooCommerce, running a popular news site, or even just casually blogging, security needs to be at the very top of your list of considerations.
 WordPress does its part to protect your site.
 It enforces strong passwords and offers brute force protection through plugins like Jetpack.
-You also have to do your part, though.
+You also have to do your part, too.
 Some of the recommendations on this list may seem plainly obvious.
 You’d be surprised, though, at how many site owners forget to implement some of the easiest preventative measures:

 Never EVER Create a User with the Name “admin”